Cyprus has low rates of Coronavirus

 The government then embarked on a detailed track and trace strategy with the aim of tackling the virus on the island and, more importantly, preventing it from being brought onto the island by tourists and residents alike.

-There has been a high volume of testing and, as the cases inevitably started to rise, with the highest daily peak of 58 new cases on April 1st, the testing has been rolled out to determine how widely spread Coronavirus in Cyprus could be within the community.
+There has been a high volume of testing and, as the cases inevitably started to rise in April, with the highest daily peak of 58 new cases on April 1st, constant track and trace has been the KEY method used to contain Coronavirus in Cyprus within the community.

 Cyprus is a small island with around an 800,000 population in the Republic, so intensive care beds are equally small with a maximum of approximately 50 if required.
-Thankfully, to date, we have had few deaths and the hospitals have not been overwhelmed with cases.
+We had very few deaths in the "first wave" during spring and the hospitals were not overwhelmed with cases.

-The current death toll at April 17th is 12 and the virus is most definitely under control, despite a few hotspot flare-ups, largely in the state hospitals, especially Paphos, where one terminally ill infected patient had been visited by UK relatives who passed the virus on and subsequently to a high proportion of hospital staff.
+The death toll at April 17th was only 12 and the virus was most definitely under control, despite a few hotspot flare-ups, largely in the state hospitals.

 Lockdown measures to combat Coronavirus in Cyprus have been very strict and made far stricter due to a small minority refusing to self-isolate and stay at home.
-The lockdown has been extended twice and is currently in place to the end of April, with the likelihood of it being extended further.
+The lockdown was extended twice in spring and lasted over 8 weeks before restrictions were lifted.

-We are only allowed out once per day for a set number of reasons and have to get permission via SMS.
-Older residents can use a paper form.
-There is a curfew from 21.00 to 06.00 the following day, unless you are a key worker.
-Anyone breaking the lockdown rules and leaving home without permission is fined €300 on the spot and in some cases sent to prison for flouting the law!
+Back in March, we were only allowed out once per day for a set number of reasons and had to get permission via SMS.
+There was a curfew from 21.00 to 06.00 the following day, unless you were a key worker.
+Anyone breaking the lockdown rules and leaving home without permission was fined €300 on the spot and in some cases sent to prison for flouting the law!

 The beautiful Akamas Peninsula